lkmvip/netflix-4K-DDplus/README.md

 2, DDplus audio
 3, all languages (audio and sub,if any)

-Recommended software: Win10.Ver.2004,MsEdge>V81(In non-win10 or portable version, WidevineCdm will be used, its = Chrome) If you must use the portable version, please use V79, but no HDR.
+Recommended software: Win10.Ver.2004,MsEdge>V81(In non-win10 or portable version, WidevineCdm will be used, its = Chrome) if you must use the portable version, please use V79, but no HDR.

 ATMOS is very, very amazing
 https://www.netflix.com/search?q=ATMOS
 enjoy

 -------------------------------------------------------------------------------------------------------

 ![image](img/n1.png)
 ![image](img/n2.png)